metabrainz/picard-docs/en/_sources/usage/save.rst.txt

 Saving Updated Files
 ====================

+.. only:: latex

+   This stage is where Picard updates the matched files with the metadata retrieved in the first stage, based on the settings configured in the Options.
+This may also include renaming the files and placing them in a different directory.

 When you are satisfied that your files have been properly matched to tracks in the right-hand pane, select the album you want to save in the right-hand pane and use :menuselection:`"File --> Save"` to save the files.
 A green check mark means the file was saved to its proper location.